 Top with a few meatballs, chopped sun-dried tomatoes, rosemary, and extra parmesan if desired.

 These white bean meatballs are packed with delicious flavor.
-Add to zucchini noodles, spaghetti, or Banza chickpea pasta (high in protein and fiber!) like I did with mine.
-These were a hit with not only me, but my boyfriend and friends as well!
+Add to noodles, spaghetti, or Banza chickpea pasta (high in protein and fiber!) like I did with mine.
+These were a hit with not only me, but my family and friends as well!